 Alder BioPharmaceuticals, Inc.

-Alder BioPharmaceuticals is a clinical-stage biopharmaceutical company that discovers, develops and seeks to commercialize therapeutic antibodies with the potential to meaningfully transform current treatment paradigms.
+Alder BioPharmaceuticals is a clinical-stage company that discovers, develops and seeks to commercialize therapeutic antibodies with the potential to meaningfully transform current treatment paradigms.
 The company has developed a proprietary antibody platform designed to select antibodies that have the potential to maximize efficacy as well as speed of onset and durability of therapeutic response.
-Alder also has a yeast-based manufacturing technology, MabXpress, which allows the company to target diseases that traditionally have not been addressable by antibodies.
+In addition, ALDR has a yeast-based manufacturing technology, MabXpress, which allows them to target diseases that traditionally have not been addressable by antibodies.

-We estimate that migraine prevention is a multibillion dollar drug class in the U.S., and we believe ALD403 should offer significant ex-U.S. partnering opportunities for Alder.
+Foresite Capital estimates that migraine prevention is a multi-billion-dollar drug class in the U.S., and eptinezumab should also offer ex-U.S. partnering opportunities for ALDR.
 In the U.S., there are approximately 7 million patients diagnosed with high frequency episodic migraines (5-14 migraine days per month) and another 3 million patients with chronic migraines (15 or more migraine days per month).
-Given the large market size, we believe there will be sufficient room for multiple anti-CGRP drugs, and that ALD403’s competitive profile should allow it to capture meaningful share.
+Given the large market size, Foresite Capital believes there will be sufficient room for multiple anti-CGRP drugs, and that eptinezumab’s competitive profile should allow it to capture meaningful share.
+In particular, eptinezumab’s IV formulation should capture a different segment of patients than the sub-cutaneous formulations of the other CGRP competitors.